 If you’ve ever put water wings on your child, you know how easy it is for them to tear them off themselves.
 The Puddle Jumper is impossible for the child to take off themselves, so it’s a lot safer in this regard!

 It’s meant for kids about 3-6 years old, but some people get away with it for their kids as young as 2.

 It’s a lot more comfortable compared to the Type II jackets, but again, it’s more for general water safety and not for use on boats.
 It won’t flip the child onto their back if they fall in the water, and it doesn’t have the grab harness.

 It’s a pretty good option, especially for teaching kids to swim!

-On top of that, it's very important that the jacket is safe, proper-fitting and in good condition.
+However, it’s extremely important that the jacket is safe, proper-fitting and in good condition.

 If you have any questions or concerns about this guide, please let me know in the comments section below!